Adaptive integration of nonlinear evolution equations on tensor manifolds: Numerical applications

-Observing Figures \ref{fig:error-compare-2d} and \ref{fig:rank-compare-2d}, we note that while the second order method nearly doubles the digits of accuracy (in the $L^2(\Omega)$ norm), only a modest increase in rank is required to achieve this gain in accuracy.
+where $m_0$ is a normalization factor.
+Discretize \eqref{ic2d} on a two-dimensional grid of evenly-spaced points and then truncate the initial tensor (matrix) within machine accuracy into HT format.
+Also, set $\gamma(x) = \sin(x)$, $\xi(x) = \cos(x)$, and $\phi(x)=\exp(\sin(x)) + 1$ for the drift functions in \eqref{fp-lorenz-96}.
+In Figure \ref{fig:time-snapshot-plot}, we plot the numerical solution of the Fokker-Planck equation \eqref{fp-lorenz-96} in dimension $d=2$ corresponding to the initial condition \eqref{ic2d}.
+We computed our solutions with { four different methods: \begin{enumerate} \item Rank-adaptive explicit Euler \eqref{adaptive-euler-method}; \item Two-step rank-adaptive Adams-Bashforth (AB) method \eqref{adaptive-ab}; \item Rank-adaptive tensor method with Lie-Trotter operator splitting integrator \cite{dektor2020rankadaptive}; \item RK4 method applied to the ODE \eqref{mol-ode} corresponding to a full tensor product discretization of \eqref{fp-lorenz-96}.
+We denote this reference solution as $f_{\text{ref}}$. \end{enumerate}} The parameters we used for the rank-adaptive step-truncation methods 1. and 2. are summarized in Table \ref{fig:2d-tables}.
+The steady state was determined for this computation by halting execution when $\left\|\partial f_{\text{ref}}/\partial t\right\|_{L^2(\Omega)}$ was below the numerical threshold $10^{-13}$.
+This occurs at approximately $t \approx 24$ for the initial condition \eqref{ic2d}.
+The numerical results in Figure \ref{fig:time-snapshot-plot} shows that the step-truncation methods listed above match all visual behavior of the reference solution.
+Observing Figures \ref{fig:error-compare-2d} and \ref{fig:rank-compare-2d}, we note that while the rank-adaptive AB2 methods nearly doubles the digits of accuracy (in the $L^2(\Omega)$ norm), only a modest increase in rank is required to achieve this gain in accuracy.
 This is because the rank in each adaptive step-truncation scheme is determined by the increment function $\bf \Phi$ (which defines the scheme), the nonlinear operator $\bf N$, and the truncation error threshold (which depends on $\Delta t$).
-More precisely, the closer ${\bf \Phi}({\bf N},{\bf f},\Delta t)$ is to the tangent space of the manifold ${\cal H}_{\bf r}$ at ${\bf f}_k$, the less the rank will increase.
+More precisely, the closer ${\bf \Phi}({\bf N},{\bf f},\Delta t)$ is to the tangent space of the manifold ${\cal H}_{\bf r}$ at ${\bf f}_k$, the less the rank will increase in next time step.
 In our demonstration, this occurs as the solution ${\bf f}_k$ approaches steady state, since, as the rate at which the probability density evolves in time slows down, the quantity $\left\|{\bf \Phi}({\bf N},{\bf f},\Delta t)\right\|_2$ tends to zero.
 Consequently, $\left\|({\bf I} - {{\cal P}_{\bf g}}) {\bf \Phi}({\bf N},{\bf f},\Delta t)\right\|_2$ will also tend towards zero since ${\bf I} - {{\cal P}_{\bf g}}$ is a bounded linear operator.
 For fixed $\Delta t$, this means that the rank increase conditions \eqref{eq:68}-\eqref{eq:70} will have a smaller likelihood of being triggered.
-As we shrink $\Delta t$, the truncation error requirements for consistency \eqref{eq:68}-\eqref{eq:70} become more demanding, and thus a higher rank solution is expected.
-In Figure \ref{fig:global-err-2d}, we demonstrate numerically the global error bound we proved in Theorem \ref{thm:st-global-error}.
-The error scaling constant $Q$ turns out to be fairly small in each case.
-Specifically, we obtained $Q=2$ for AB2, $Q=5$ for midpoint, and $Q=0.6$ for Euler forward.
+As we shrink $\Delta t$, the truncation error requirements for consistency \eqref{eq:68}-\eqref{eq:70} become more demanding, and thus a higher solution rank is expected. { In Figures \ref{fig:error-compare-2d} and \ref{fig:rank-compare-2d} we also see that the rank-adaptive tensor method with Lie-Trotter integrator proposed in \cite{dektor2020rankadaptive} performs better on this problem than rank-adaptive step-truncation methods, especially when the solution approaches the steady state.
+However, it should be noted that the rank-adaptive method with operator splitting and normal vector control is considerably more involved to implement than the step-truncation methods, which are essentially slight modifications of a standard single-step or multi-step method. } In Figure \ref{fig:global-err-2d} we demonstrate numerically the global error bound we proved in Theorem \ref{thm:st-global-error}.
+The error scaling constant $Q$ turns out to be $Q=2$ for rank-adaptive AB2, $Q=5$ for rank-adaptive midpoint, and $Q=0.6$ for rank-adaptive Euler forward.